How to organise a conference step-by-step

 If you’re going through all of the trouble of hosting a conference then it is probably safe to say that you’re not just doing it for the fun of it – you’ve got some sort of goal in mind.
 You’ll be surprised to hear, however, that very often people do not create a document stating the ultimate aim of the conference.

-Feeling like your conference was a success is all well and good, but the second thing you should do after setting your goal is to find a measurable way to tell if your conference succeeded or not.
-A step frequently skipped, this is nonetheless extremely important when you’re talking about the business impact of your conference.
+Feeling like your conference was a success is all well and good, but the second thing you should do after setting your goal is to design a measurable way to tell if your conference succeeded or not.
+A step frequently skipped, this is nonetheless extremely important when you’re talking about measuring the business impact of your conference.

-That said, all conferences are different and you might not have such a concrete goal in mind which is totally fine.
+That said, all conferences are different and you might not have a concrete goal in mind which is totally fine.
 You should still do a little bit of brainstorming around this topic, if for nothing else than for planning in advance what kinds of technologies or practices will need to be implemented to measure your results after the conference.
 You’ll want to do this because, in an ideal world, every step you take should move you towards the goal in Step 1.

 It would not be an exaggeration to say that finding a good definition of your target audience before planning the conference is key to everything going smoothly down the road.
 After selecting your goal and figuring out how to tell if you succeeded, you need to ensure you start thinking from the perspective of your participants.
-Will your conference plan meet their needs and ensure they have a good and productive time?
+Will your conference plan meet their needs and ensure they have an enjoyable and productive time?

 Planning your conference step-by-step: